Linguistic Documentation of the variety of Berber spoken in the Siwa Oasis (Egypt)

 The Siwi language (Berber language family, Afroasiatic phylum) is a variety of Berber spoken in the Siwa oasis (Egypt) considered “definitely endangered” by the Atlas of UNESCO.

 In its current version, the corpus contains mainly audio (but also video) recordings made in Siwa by the depositor.
-Different genres and topics are documented, including narratives (legends, folktales…), descriptions, conversations, short songs, poems, proverbs and riddles.
+Different genres and topics are documented, including narratives (legends, folktales…), descriptions (history of the oasis and its people, agricultural practices, handicrafts, main ceremonies, uses and customs of the oasis, changes taking place in the oasis), conversations, short songs, recipes, poems, proverbs and riddles.
+For most of the audio recordings, a Praat file containing the transcription and translation in English is available.
+The deposit also contains videos (mainly landscape).

-The project from which this deposit originated was financed by an ELDP Small Grant (SG0115) awarded to Valentina Schiattarella for the period from February 2012 to February 2013.
+The project from which this collection originated was financed by an ELDP Small Grant (SG0115) awarded to Valentina Schiattarella for the period from February 2012 to February 2013.
 Data collection for this project begun in March 2012 and ended in December, 2012 (two fieldwork trips).
-The deposit also contains recordings made outside of the SG project period, in particular those collected in September 2011 and January 2014.
+The collection also contains recordings made outside of the SG project period, in particular those collected in 2011 and 2014.
+The metadata were reviewed in May 2023.

 Acknowledgement and citation